psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 What the first line means perhaps some en- lightened reader will say.
 In some cases the verse is followed with—

 "Go down in your cellar and fetch us some beer,
-And we won’t come again until next year."
+And we won't come again until next year."

 And generally we hear a further application :—

 "The streets are very dirty,
 My shoes are very thin;
-I’ve got a little pocket To put a penny in."
+I've got a little pocket To put a penny in."

 In all cases the finale is—